-The Electro-Mechanical Engineering Technology – Automation and Robotics program gives you the in-depth knowledge and hands-on experience you need to play a key role in the world of automation and robotics technology.
+The Electro-Mechanical Engineering Technology – Automation and Robotics program will give you the in-depth knowledge and hands-on experience you need to play a key role in the world of automation and robotics technology.

-In this advanced diploma program's courses, you study the full range of automation theory and practice, from basic circuitry through to its application in an automated system.
-In this college engineering program, you learn about all aspects of electromechanical technology, including mechanics, electricity, electronics, hydraulics, pneumatics, robotics, programmable logic controllers (PLCs), motion control and HMI design.
+In this advanced diploma program's courses, you'll study the full range of automation theory and practice, from basic circuitry through to its application in an automated system.
+The college engineering program will also cover all aspects of electromechanical technology, including mechanics, electricity, electronics, hydraulics, pneumatics, robotics, programmable logic controllers (PLCs), motion control and HMI design.

 - The Electro-Mechanical Engineering Technology program enjoys key-school status with the U.S.-based Fluid Power Education Foundation (FPEF), which offers graduate scholarships and job search support.

 - A strong on-campus Automation and Robotics Student Society organizes events such as career nights and industrial visits.

 - You can partake in a one-year paid work experience if you choose the co-op version of this offering (program #4116).

 - PLC programmer

 - Technical sales specialist

 Qualified graduates Electro-Mechanical Engineering Technology - Automation and Robotics Advanced Diploma may be eligible to participate in pathway programs with partnering institutions.
 These pathway programs allow you to receive degree credit for learning obtained at Centennial College.

 Please note that each partner pathway has a specific minimum grade requirement in order to qualify for transferring credits, which are assessed by the receiving partner institution.